attila-lendvai/maru/README.md

   - Simplify the types-are-objects part and its bootstrap, and maybe even make it optional?

+  - Introduce a simplified language that drops some langauge features, e.g. remove *forms* and the *expand* protocol.
+Make sure that this language can bootstrap itself off of C99.
+Then reintroduce *forms* and *expand* by using this simplified Maru as the implementation language.

   - Compile to, and bootstrap on the bare metal of some interesting targets.
 The simplest would be a static executable that treats the linux kernel as a VM; i.e. without linking with libc, and using a